SandyRodger/LS170-171/L2_the_transport_layer.md

 - Multiplexing is enabled through the use of network ports.
 - Network sockets are a combination of network port and IP address.
 - At the implementation level network sockets can also be socket objects.
-- the underlying network is inherently unreliable, so if we want reliable data transfer we should implement a system of rules (at the application layer?)
+- The underlying network is inherently unreliable, so if we want reliable data transfer we should implement a system of rules (at the application layer?)
 - TCP
   - is a connection-oriented protocol.
 It establishes a connection using a three-way handshake.
   - provides reliability through message acknowledgement/retransmission and in-order delivery.